boltops-tools/ufo/lib/ufo/help/destroy.md

 ## Examples

 Ufo provides a quick way to destroy an ECS service.
-To destroy an ECS service, you must make sure that the desired number of tasks is first set to 0.
-It is easy to forget to do this and waste time.
-So as part of destroying the service ufo will scale the ECS service down to 0 automatically first and then destroys the service.
-Ufo also prompts you before destroying the service.
+This is effectively the same thing as deleting the CloudFormation stack.

     ufo destroy demo-web